xsren/frontera-docs-zh_CN/docs/source/topics/frontier-middlewares.rst

 .. _frontier-built-in-middleware:

-内置 middleware 参考
+Built-in middleware reference
 =============================

-这篇文章描述了 Frontera 所有的 :class:`Middleware <frontera.core.components.Middleware>` 组件。如何使用和写自己的 middleware，请参考 :ref:`middleware usage guide. <frontier-writing-middleware>`。

-有关默认启用的组件列表（及其顺序），请参阅 MIDDLEWARES 设置。
+This page describes all :class:`Middleware <frontera.core.components.Middleware>` components that come with Frontera.
+For information on how to use them and how to write your own middleware, see the :ref:`middleware usage guide. <frontier-writing-middleware>`.

+For a list of the components enabled by default (and their orders) see the :setting:`MIDDLEWARES` setting.

 .. _frontier-domain-middleware: